 - Muscle weakness

-If dehydration progresses over a period of time, severe dehydration symptoms might be experienced, which can include:
+If dehydration progresses over a period of time, severe dehydration symptoms might be experienced, such as:

 - Extreme thirst